Beginners Guide To Disney Pin Trading

 I constantly am asked how can I start collecting pins at Disney World?
 How does Disney pin trading even work?
 Well, those are great questions and I’m going to answer them today.
 If you’ve been to Walt Disney World you’ve likely seen Disney pins and if you’ve never traded before it can be a little bit confusing.
-So, I’m going to tell you all about Disney pin trading and some tips and tricks.
-Hopefully, by the end of this post, you’re going to have the tools and knowledge you need to start your very own pin collection.
-Heck, maybe continue one that you’ve been working on.

 What are Disney Pins?
 Where Can You Find Them?

-It’s a great way to collect and there are some of us who are so enthusiastic about Disney pins that we actually keep the backs of a lot of the pins that we get so we can remember all of those magical moments.
+It’s a great way to collect and there are some of us who are so enthusiastic about pins that we actually keep the backs of a lot of the pins that we get so we can remember all of those magical moments.
 If you’re interested in keeping the back of your pins which really makes for a nice design you should know that it does take up extra space if you’re thinking about hanging them up on a pin board in your home.

 Some other people like to buy trader packs or buy a less expensive pack of pins at Disney.
 Then you trade those pins for what you would consider to be an upgrade.
-Maybe trade with a cast member then you get a pin that you really want.
+Maybe trade Disney pins with a cast member then you get a pin that you really want.

 French Quarter Pin Trading